alfonsogonzalez/AWP/docs/README.md

 3. Inclined, highly elliptical orbit (interesting groundtracks)
 4. Inclined, near circular orbit

+## Animate Orbits Functionality
+This functionality is a bit of a work in progress, since its *works* but there are improvements to be made to eliminiate the lag of the animations and a small bug in the position and velocity vs. time plots.
+Nevertheless I hope you find it useful and it will be improved over time.
+To use, simply click the `Animate Orbits!` button.

 ## Interesting Use Cases
 ### Posigrade Burns, Experimenting with Escape Velocity
 The first default orbit in the Earth case is set up to do this since its defined solely by 1 position and 1 velocity value.
 So one can adjust the `v_y` value to increase eccentricity.
 When inputting values close to escape velocity (`~`10.7km/s), the program will run much slower.
 This is because the plot is showing thousands of data points since the period of the very eccentric orbit is very large, and it could crash (stack overflow!
 Since the amount of memory needed to store that many floating point numbers exceeds the stack limit).